 Do you think all distribution systems are made equal?

-There are several types of distribution systems available and the three most common ones you will see on the market place are the “Tray” type, Weir, or the header lateral utilizing gas release “Nozzles”.
+There are several types of distribution systems available and the three most common ones you will see on the marketplace are the “Tray” type, Weir, or the header lateral utilizing gas release “Nozzles”.

-So when designing the tower if the media bed is going to remove a certain percentage than you can be assured you will exceed that design slightly with a distribution system using a header lateral design with nozzles.
-The other interesting item about tray distribution systems is that they tend to allow more fouling and build up to occur within the distributor simply because they have troughs or areas where solids can settle and be deposited.
-So if you want the highest performance and least amount of maintenance than the Header Lateral Distributor with correct nozzle selection and design is the way to go.
+So when designing the tower if the media bed is going to remove a certain percentage then you can be assured you will exceed that design slightly with a distribution system using a header lateral design with nozzles.
+The other interesting item about tray distribution systems is that they tend to allow more fouling and build-up to occur within the distributor simply because they have troughs or areas where solids can settle and be deposited.
+So if you want the highest performance and the least amount of maintenance then the Header Lateral Distributor with correct nozzle selection and design is the way to go.
 Remember, selecting a Decarbonation tower with the proper distribution system will save the life of your Ion Exchange resin bed and extend the period of regeneration.
 For more information or to learn more contact the professionals at DeLoach Industries Inc. at (941) 371-4995.